gregfreeman/gregfreeman.github.io/_posts/2016-06-14-raspberrypi-jupyter-remote-kernel.md

           --name="Python RPI" --interface=ssh \
           --host=pi@host --workdir='~' --language=python

-The utility creates a kernel file where jupyter knows to look for it
+The utility creates a kernel file where jupyter knows to look for it.

 ~/.local/share/jupyter/kernels

-Restart jupyter notebook at you will see another kernel option.
+Restart jupyter notebook and you will see another kernel option.

 ### Raspberry Pi IO